bys-exe/my-homelab/README.md

 - **Networking** — local network access, port mapping, and VPN-based remote access with Tailscale
 - **Service dependencies** — understanding how Immich's server, ML, database, and cache containers depend on each other
 - **Self-hosting** — the full lifecycle of deploying, maintaining, and accessing a production-like service

 ---

-## What's Next

-- [ ] Add Nginx reverse proxy with SSL (HTTPS access)
-- [ ] Automated database backups with a cron job
-- [ ] Uptime monitoring with Uptime Kuma
-- [ ] Grafana + Prometheus for server metrics dashboard
-- [ ] Migrate to Proxmox for proper VM management

----